Erdnaxela3/mlops-ing3/tp1/README.md

 Launch EC2 instance of AWS:
  - Allow SSH from anywhere
  - Allow HTTP (Custom TCP Rule) on port 8042 from anywhere
+ - With sufficient EBS storage (20GB works, default 8 is not enough)

 Installing docker on the remote machine:
 ```bash